joerocca/joerocca.github.io/resume.md

 *Mobile Engineering* &middot; February 2015 - May 2015

-The Iron Yard is an immersive code school where I learned Objective-C , Swift, Bash, Xcode, Git, Linux Fundamentals, and many other technical skills.
+The Iron Yard is an immersive code school where I learned Objective-C, Swift, Bash, Xcode, Git, Linux Fundamentals, and many other technical skills.
 Throughout the program, my classmates and I attended lectures from 9am to 12pm, then completed a project by the following morning.
 During the final month of the program, we worked on a project of our choosing.
 I created Bagel Runner, an endless runner game which I presented at The Iron Yard's Demo Day.

 ***